d-morrison/IntroStatActivities/_book/06-inference-1cat_test.md

 2. What is the parameter representing in the context of this problem?
 What notation would be used to represent this parameter?
 \rgs

-3. Write the null and which is the alternative hypothesis in words.
+3. Write the null and alternative hypotheses in words.
 \rgs

-4. Write the null and which is the alternative hypothesis in notation.
+4. Write the null and alternative hypotheses in notation.
 \rgs

 5. To simulate the null distribution, we would not be able to use coins.
-Why is that?
+Why or why not?
 \rgs

 6. How could we use cards to simulate 1 sample which assumes the null hypothesis is true?
-How many blue cards – to represent what?
-How many red cards – to represent what?
+How many blue cards --- to represent what?
+How many red cards --- to represent what?
 How many times would we draw a card and replace it back in the deck?
 What would you record once you completed the draw-with-replacement process?
 \rgs

 7. How can we calculate a p-value from the simulated null distribution for this example?